Return fees can be applied when setting up your return policy.

 Calculating the Overall Balance

-In the resolution selection page of the return portal, the available resolutions are presented to the customer, including a breakdown of how the balance is calculated.
+In the resolution selection page of the return portal, the available resolutions are presented to the customer, including a breakdown of how the balance is calculated, with the Refund Amount and the Payment Amount.

 The overall balance is calculated as the paid price, plus all bonuses, minus all deductible fees.